Don’t Forget This Important Estate Planning Step For Your Heirs

 Do you want to be cremated or have a traditional burial?
 What about special causes you’d love mourners to support in your memory in lieu of flowers?
 What’s your favorite hymn?
 Do you want to be kept alive by artificial means?

-Again, a legal document is best here, but this could at least answer that question to head off spur of the moment disagreements.
+Again, a legal document is needed here, but this could at least answer that question to head off spur of the moment disagreements.

 Documenting final wishes.
 Don't leave your heirs in the dark!
 Now's the time to document those important numbers.
 This easy estate planning step will help after your death #TexasHomesteader